techmyth/techmyth.github.io/content/posts/vmware-powercli-introduction.en.md

 PS /home/rebelinux>
 ```

-In the specific case of the previous example a filter was applied to the command to show only the cmdlet starting with **“get-vm\*”**.
+In the specific case of the previous example a filter was applied to the command to show only the cmdlet starting with `get-vm *`.
 In the next article I will be showing you how to make the initial connection to vCenter or to a standalone ESXi server.

 See you soon!